BC-COMS-2710/BC-COMS-2710.github.io/index.md

 Prerequisites
 : A prior programming course (e.g. [BC1016](http://coms1016.barnard.edu/), BC3050, W1004, E1006, W1002)
 : Instructor approval required.
-: <i>Recommended</i>: [COMS2251 - Computational Linear Algebra](https://tonydear.github.io/teaching/coms3251), Calculus I

 Modes of Thinking Requirement
 : Thinking Quantitatively and Empirically
 : Thinking Technologically and Digitally

 Textbook & Course Readings
+: Each lecture has an accompanying reading that will be posted to the schedule.
+Some lectures will have accompanying optional reading related to the lecture's topic.
+: We will be using primarily three textbooks for this course:
-: During the first four weeks, we will use the recently released [Text Analysis in Python for Social Scientists](https://www.cambridge.org/core/elements/text-analysis-in-python-for-social-scientists/BFAB0A3604C7E29F6198EA2F7941DFF3) book.
+1. [Text Analysis in Python for Social Scientists](https://www.cambridge.org/core/elements/text-analysis-in-python-for-social-scientists/BFAB0A3604C7E29F6198EA2F7941DFF3).
 A copy has been put on course reserves at the Barnard Library.
-: Each lecture has an accompanying reading that will be posted to the schedule : Some lectures will have accompanying optional reading related to the lecture's topic
+1. Jurafsky and Martin, Speech and Language Processing (3rd ed. draft) [(online copy)](https://web.stanford.edu/~jurafsky/slp3/)
+2. [Computational Text Analysis Textbook](https://bc-coms-2710.github.io/textbook/welcome.html) is an online textbook.
+It is a modified version of the textbook Melanie Walsh at Cornell developed for her [Intro to Culturual Analytics course](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html).

 Grading
 : This is a project-based course.